The Dam Busters March

-The Dam Busters March is the theme to the 1955 British war film The Dam Busters.
-The musical composition, by Eric Coates, has achieved the distinction of becoming synonymous with both the film and the real Operation Chastise.
+The Dam Busters March is the theme for the 1955 British war film The Dam Busters.
+The musical composition, by Eric Coates, has become synonymous with both the film and the real Operation Chastise.
 The Dam Busters March remains a very popular accompaniment to flypasts in the UK.

 Origins

 Coates's son, Austin Coates, recounted in a BBC radio interview that the march was not written for The Dam Busters.
-It just so happened his father had been carrying out an exercise in composing a march that emulated the musical forms of Edward Elgar, such as in the Pomp and Circumstance Marches.
-It was only a few days after completing the composition that Coates was contacted by the film's producers.
+His father had been carrying out an exercise in composing a march that emulated the musical forms of Edward Elgar, such as in the Pomp and Circumstance Marches.
+A few days after completing the composition Coates was contacted by the film's producers.
 Coates had a profound dislike of writing film music and turned down the producers' numerous requests.
 Not until they told him that this was "a film of national importance" did he agree.
 On hearing more about the film, he came to the conclusion that the piece he had just finished would be a perfect overture.
 The march was performed for the film by the Associated British Studio Orchestra.

 The film's musical score was completed by Leighton Lucas.